berezovskyi/dns-test/README.md

 I found http://www.xbill.org/dnsjava/dnsjava-current/examples.html and wanted to try it out.
 Let's run this Java snippet quickly.
 After all, Java development is my daily job.
 Right?

 Wrong!
-To write a (proper) minimal Java program that takes one command-line arguments, I had to do the following:
+To write a (proper) minimal Java program that takes a single command-line argument, I had to do the following:

 1. Use `maven-archetype-quickstart`.
 Sets up the `pom.xml` properly and creates a class with a `main` method.
 I do not mention a ton of fields that need to be filled.
 2. Add maven dependency for the library I want to play with.
 The most pleasant step of the this process.